 Exposure – Interactive panels with leaders from business, government, public benefit, education and a variety of other sectors

-Class size will be up to 24 participants.
+Class size will be up to 30 participants.
 The minimum age to participate is 18, and individuals from varied ethnic backgrounds and all areas of Monterey County are encouraged to participate.
 Participants must attend a minimum of 8 out of 10 sessions to graduate.
 Tuition is $2500 and we request payment prior to the start of the program in late February.
 Contact us if you are interested in participating.